How to Create Persuasion Momentum with SEM

 Here is a short list of tactics you should consider in order to gain those critical 7-13 touches that should gain the attention of your target audience.
 Note that this list is focused on SEM/Display/Social; it doesn’t include email, direct mail, phone calls, and other offline touch points.
 There are numerous other tactics you can add to your persuasion momentum strategy.

-- Standard Display Remarketing: “Standard” means remarketing that you can utilize via Google AdWords or another third-party platform.
+- Standard Display Remarketing: “Standard” means remarketing that you can utilize via Google AdWords or another third-party platform (see advanced audience targeting techniques).

 - Remarketing Lists for Search Advertisers (RLSA): This tactic is available through Google AdWords.
 RLSA is also great for targeting competitor keywords for individuals who have visited your website previously.
 (They are looking at your competitors!)